Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 | **P=150** `M569.1 P##.# R150 I0 D0` | ![duet_3_1hcl_tuning_p150.png](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_tuning_p150.png =600x) |
 | **P=200** `M569.1 P##.# R200 I0 D0` | ![duet_3_1hcl_tuning_p200.png](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_tuning_p200.png =600x) |

+Note that tuning P in this way makes the motor as responsive as possible, at the expense of motor noise.
+You may prefer to select a lower value of P (see below) before tuning the other parameters.

 #### Tuning D

 The next stage is to increase the derivative constant (D) until there is no overshoot (this is called being 'critically damped').
 However, a large D term will start to introduce oscillations, so we want to use the lowest value of D that gets us critically damped.
 Exceedingly large D terms may cause runaway oscillations - so be careful!